Leon Kalustian: Rediscovery

+By 1982, Conspirații... had come to be used as evidence in the debates opposing national communists to liberal socialists.
+Speaking for the former camp, Constantin Sorescu noted that fragments of Carandino's articles had casually exposed good relations between Romanian nationalist figures of the interwar and various categories of Jews; he used such details against Ornea, who had begun exploring the history of Romanian antisemitism.
+One such episode referred to the collaboration between right-wing publicist Pamfil Șeicaru and Jewish book editor Lazăr Șaraga—Ornea, who stood accused of having ignored this episode in his book, responded that the collaboration, and Șeicaru's career as a whole, were only marginally relevant to his monograph; in his response to Sorescu, he paid tribute to Kalustian as a "venerable left-wing journalist".
+Sorescu also cited Kalustian as a source about the good relations supposedly existing between two capitalist exploiters—Popescu, who was a nominal antisemite, and Max Auschnitt.
+Sorescu argued that such details could disprove the claims advanced by Ornea.

-Carandino was also allowed to publish a book of memoirs, but only after a lengthy negotiation with the communist censors—according to Arachelian, Kalustian found the process to be ridiculous.
+Unconfirmed rumors circulating by word of mouth had it that Kalustian had been preparing a more acid set of memoirs, called Requiem la o meserie care nu mai există.
+The title, which translates to "Requiem to a Deceased Craft", was supposedly a jibe at the communist regime, which had destroyed journalism by attaching it to the propaganda apparatus.
+In that context, Carandino was also allowed to publish a book of memoirs, but only after a lengthy negotiation with the communist censors—according to Arachelian, Kalustian found the process to be ridiculous.
 Their works drew attention from other literati and political figures, leading them to establish an "Artists' Club" at the coffee shop on Sfinților Street.
 The owner, Gheorghe Florescu, recalls that they were joined there by Corneliu Coposu, once a regional PNȚ leader, and by film actor Cornel Coman.
 They would often discuss politics from an anti-communist perspective, though they had to interrupt themselves when a Securitate colonel stopped in for coffee.
 According to Florescu, during one such encounter in May 1980 (shortly after Coman's death) Kalustian made several accurate predictions about the outcome of the US presidential election, the eventual breakup of Yugoslavia, and the global fall of communism.